Further to the two ways of populating a Simulation object with data:

 [3000. , 0. , 0. , 0. ]], dtype=float32)

 The control provided by an axis is fine-grained and targets one individual.
-If you wanted to set Javier’s salary instead of Ari’s, you could do so by providing the index of Javier in the original situation; since our indices are 0-based, this is 3:
+To set Javier’s salary instead of Ari’s, provide the index of Javier in the original situation; since the indices are 0-based, this is 3:

 WITH_AXES = {